brilbrillian/Brillian-Cahyo-Baskoro/README.md

 # Brillian-Cahyo-Baskoro
-I am Geophysics Student at Universitas Gadjah Mada.
+I am a Geophysics Student at Universitas Gadjah Mada.
 I am interested in Sports and Music.
 I love to learn foreign languages